A kind of franchise that's been so popular for solong that they seem to be grandfathered into the industry.

 K-On!, a previously mildly popular manga by Kakifly, simply exploded on the scene when Kyo Ani made it into an anime series.
 There's no escaping its presence throughout Japan, with stores even selling guitars using the show's imagery.
 Anybody who hates the show is advised to avoid Akihabara for at least a few years.

-Mahou Sensei Negima! is headed this way, with all the spinoffs, video games, toys and other merchandise being created to advertise the manga.
+Mahou Sensei Negima!, with all the spinoffs, video games, toys and other merchandise being created to advertise the manga.
 Ironically enough, their has never been a successful full adaption of the series into an anime before.

 Yet another Toei Animation example: Digimon.
 Inevitable given it's pretty much an anime based on toys, but it was a significant cash cow both in Japan and overseas back in the early days.
 It did experience a significant slump in this status for few years after Digimon Tamers, with its merch sales generally lagging along with interest in the anime...until Digimon Xros Wars came along, breathing new life into the franchise and its money-printing abilities...only for the sequel series to ruin that, with ratings and sales so bad it's sent the franchise back into obscurity.